 December 24 - Christmas Eve - Attend a song-filled community event, some

-Songs, Dramatic monologue, Speaker - Stanley Blvd between Pleasanton and Livermore - Crisp 45 degrees - Free parking ONLY for service - Contributions defray expenses with excess to local charity - Hosted 2013 by: Trinity Baptist Church.
-NEW time of 6:15am
+Songs, Dramatic monologue - Stanley Blvd between Pleasanton and Livermore - Crisp 45 degrees, Bring Umbrella if rain - 182 people attended in 2014 - Free parking ONLY for service - Contributions defray expenses with excess to Trinity Homeless and Pantry Ministries - Hosted 2014 by: Trinity Baptist Church.

 May First Thursday - Theme: "Pray for America", 62nd National Day of Prayer - (encouraged by Congress in 1952 as amended 1988)